Deschampsia, tufted hairgrass: planting, care and companion planting

 Deschampsias in a nutshell

-- Ornamental grass, Canche brings lightness and movement to garden.
+- Ornamental grass Canche brings lightness and movement to the garden.

-- Forming clumps with fine, evergreen, trailing foliage, it produces in summer a cloud of feathery inflorescences.
+- Forming tufts with fine, evergreen, trailing foliage, it produces in summer a cloud of airy inflorescences.

-- Its translucent spikes catch light beautifully and are accentuated by winter frost.
+- Its translucent spikes catch the light beautifully and are highlighted by winter frost.

 - Deschampsia grows in all exposures and in all soils.

-- Very easy to grow, it has no pests, requires little care and can be propagated by division or sowing.
+- Very easy to grow, it has no pests, requires little care and multiplies by division or sowing.

-- Extremely hardy, it can also be grown in pots, and its graphic form allows it to be integrated into all planting schemes.
+- Extremely hardy, it can also be grown in pots, and its graphic form makes it suitable for all planting schemes.

 A word from our expert

-Perennial grass, Deschampsias grow naturally in a wide range of environments worldwide.
+Perennial grass, Deschampsias grow naturally in a wide range of habitats across the world.

 Only two species are cultivated for their ornamental value, Deschampsia cespitosa and Deschampsia flexuosa.

-Forming tufts 30 to 60 cm in all directions, Canches reach over 1.20 m when in flower.
+Forming clumps 30 to 60 cm in every direction, these plants reach over 1.20 m when in flower.

-Used as groundcover, their ornamental appeal lies in their fine, airy spikes, produced in abundance in summer.
-They display tones of green, blond, purple and bronze, later turning golden and straw-coloured in autumn.
-In winter, they remain decorative for a long time, especially when frost highlights their graphic form.
+Used as groundcover, their ornamental interest lies in their fine, airy spikes, produced in abundance in summer.
+They display shades of green, blonde, purple and bronze before taking on golden and straw hues in autumn.
+In winter, they remain decorative for a long time, especially when frost emphasises their architectural lines.

 Foliage, green or golden depending on variety, is evergreen to semi-evergreen.

 Depending on species, they are grown in wet or dry soil, rich or poor.
-They grow in sun or light shade, and are little affected by soil type (alkaline, neutral or acidic).
+They grow in full sun or light shade, and they are not very sensitive to soil type (alkaline, neutral or acidic).

-Extremely hardy, Deschampsias have no natural enemies.
+Extremely hardy, Deschampsias have no enemies.
 They are very easy to grow and maintain.
-They multiply by dividing clumps in spring or by collecting spontaneous sowings.
+They multiply by division of clumps in spring or by collecting spontaneous sowings.

 Description and botany